rdheller/RepData_PeerAssessment1/PA1_template.md

   }
 ```

-Make a panel plot containing a time series plot (i.e. type = “l”) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+Make a panel plot containing a time series plot (i.e. type = 'l') of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r